simbo1905/cu-final-mssql/readme.md

 It should come up on http://localhost:5000 and allow you to query or create students etc.

 ## Run SQLServer on Linux and the demo app with Openshift Origin PaaS on Mac OS

-just be clear these steps work on my Mac Book Pro running an official preview edition of the next major release of SQLServer on a Microsoft supplied docker contrainer.

 First build the production release container which doesn't need a writable file system: